 As stated under "Pool Assets-Interest and Amortization Types", a trust's receivables may include floating rate receivables.
-Generally, the interest rate on a floating rate receivable will be based on the prime rate as published in the Wall Street Journal, will be recalculated on a regular basis and may increase, subject to an interest rate cap, or decrease, subject to an interest rate floor.
-Equal installment payments of principal and interest are calculated and fixed on the date of the contract underlying a floating rate receivable based on the applicable prime rate set forth in the contract and price of the equipment financed.
-Changes in the prime rate may result in an increase or decrease of the total amount due and collectible under a floating rate receivable, but those changes are not applied at the time of each change in the prime rate.
-If the prime rate increases from the prime rate set forth in a contract underlying a floating rate receivable, the subsequent scheduled payments will be adjusted upwards.
-Similarly, if the prime rate decreases from the prime rate set forth in the contract underlying a floating rate receivable, the subsequent scheduled payments will be adjusted downwards.
+Generally, the interest rate on a floating rate receivable will be based on the prime rate as published in the Wall Street Journal or another index rate (such as LIBOR), will be recalculated on a regular basis and may increase, subject to an interest rate cap, or decrease, subject to an interest rate floor.
+Equal installment payments of principal and interest are calculated and fixed on the date of the contract underlying a floating rate receivable based on the applicable prime or such other index rate set forth in the contract and price of the equipment financed.
+Changes in the prime or such other index rate may result in an increase or decrease of the total amount due and collectible under a floating rate receivable.
+If the prime or such other index rate increases from the prime or such other index rate set forth in a contract underlying a floating rate receivable, the subsequent scheduled payments will be adjusted upwards.
+Similarly, if the prime or such other index rate decreases from the prime or such other index rate set forth in the contract underlying a floating rate receivable, the subsequent scheduled payments will be adjusted downwards.
 As a result of these cumulative increases and decreases, the actual payments may be significantly higher or lower than the payments originally set forth in the contract underlying a floating rate receivable.